jays-codes/reactive-microservices/README.md

 Jay's project/practice repo for Reactive Microservices : WebFlux + Project Reactor

 proj: webflux-sandbox
+- created CustomerServiceTest: uses WebTestClient and test getAllUsers() api and getAllUsers paginated api
+- created paginated get API - uses @RequestParam for page and size; defined findBy() in <<Repository>> which uses Pageable. defined Service method which uses PageRequest.Of()
+- modified deleteCustomer() api to return 200 and run map() only on successful repo delete
+- added Query method to repository to return Mono<Boolean> for deleteCustomer() and return 204 instead of 200 for successful delete; modified controller and service
 - [BP] updated APIs getCustomerById() and updateCustomer() to use ResponseEntity to return 404. modified return to Mono<ResponseEntity<CustomerDTO>>
 - fixed issue with autowiring: added missing mapstruct-processor to pom, constructor for repo and mapper in ServiceImpl
 - created controller tailored for reactive pipeline, with CRUD APIs.
 Take note of Mono<> in @RequestBody for saveCustomer() and updateCustomer()